-2.3.6 Erosion and sediment control
+General Requirements: Erosion and sediment control

-Works shall be undertaken to minimise the disturbance of sediment and its discharge into waterways, and to avoid the potential for erosion to occur or be exacerbated as a result of the works.
+Works shall be undertaken to minimise, as far as practicable, the disturbance of sediment and its discharge into waterways, and to avoid the potential for erosion to occur or be exacerbated as a result of the works.
 This includes:

 - All practicable measures shall be undertaken to minimise the discharge of sediment to the waterway arising from the works, including the use of sediment traps where practicable - Works and structures shall not cause erosion to the bed or banks of any waterway - Works and erosion and sediment control measures shall not prevent the passage of fish or cause the stranding of fish in pools or channels - Machinery shall be kept out of water as far as practicable.
-Where this is unavoidable, all measures shall be taken to minimise bed disturbance and release of sediment (for example, use of a single crossing point, sediment and erosion control measures) - Where the temporary diversion and damming of flow paths is undertaken, this shall not cause unplanned erosion of the bed or banks of any waterbody, and shall be reinstated so the waterbody is aligned similarly to that which existed before the diversion, unless ecological values are improved by it.
-Measures shall be undertaken to provide for fish passage through the diversion - Discharges of sediment or other contaminants (but excluding diverted water) from the site shall not occur for more than 10 hours in any 24-hour period, and for not more than 40 hours in any calendar month - The placement, stockpiling or movement of excavated sediment or sediment laden material shall not occur within the river bed, unless it is a necessary component of a defence against water.
+Where this is unavoidable, all measures shall be taken to minimise bed disturbance and release of sediment (for example, use of a single crossing point, sediment and erosion control measures)

+- Where the temporary diversion and damming of flow paths is undertaken, this shall not cause unplanned erosion of the bed or banks of any waterbody, and shall be reinstated so the waterbody is aligned similarly to that which existed before the diversion, unless ecological values are improved by it.
+Measures shall be undertaken to provide for fish passage through the diversion - Using appropriately-sized machinery - Discharges of sediment or other contaminants (but excluding diverted water) from the site shall not occur for more than 10 hours in any 24-hour period, and for not more than 40 hours in any calendar month.

-Note: Refer also to the Erosion and Sediment Control Toolbox for Canterbury available at esccanterbury.co.nz .
-This toolbox provides details of methods of erosion and sediment control for a range of construction activities and operations.
+Note: Refer also to Environment Canterbury's Erosion and Sediment Control Guide available at www.ecan.govt.nz.
+This document provides details of methods of erosion and sediment control for a range of construction activities and operations.